ritchie-xl/BitBoot/README.md

   *  the most common words according to its total frequency

 3. Parameters:
 Input: the file path of the data.
-Eg, >>java main ./file_path
+ * Eg, $java main ./file_path
 Output: display of the result according to the user's choose